ritesh99rakesh/gsocProposal/SymPy.md

 I will write two files namely `random_matrix.py` and `random_matrix_types.py`. `random_matrix.py` will be along the lines of `crv.py` and I will define the `MatrixPSpace` for random matrices.
 In `random_matrix_types.py`, I plan to implement various types of random matrices distribution and follow a similar layout to `crv_types.py`.
 Few of them are `MatrixNormalDistribution` and `MatrixTDistribution`.

 I first plan to implement `MatrixNormalDistribution`.
-For this I will reference from [wolfram](https://reference.wolfram.com/language/ref/MatrixNormalDistribution.html).
-I will also add/update functions to calculate mean, variance and kurtosis of this distribution.
+For this, I will reference from [Wolfram](https://reference.wolfram.com/language/ref/MatrixNormalDistribution.html).
+I will also add/update functions to calculate the mean, variance and kurtosis of this distribution.

 Expected working;
 ```python